PROGRAM STRUCTURE

 Presentation

 Our annual creative gift to our community.
 Our end-of-summer product/presentation is tied to all other components and is grounded in liberation.
-Through it, we strive to explore ways Black women and girls might get free.
+Through it, we strive to explore ways Black and other forcibly marginalized people might get free.